venoajie/MyApp/README.md

 ## Current feature list:
 - [x] Automatic **hedging** for equity balances in crypto spot
+- [x] Grid trading (continously send orders to market based on position/time)
 - [x] Back up database to cloud and local
 - [x] Send automatic order based on pre-defined manual target

 ## Transaction flow:
-- Fetch both market and exchange data through websocket and temporary save them in pickle format Why pickle: it is easy.
-Data can be saved as is to its format without further modification.
-Also, it is fast.
+- Fetch both market and exchange data through websocket and temporary save them either sqlite3 or in pickle format.
 - Modify market data for further analysis
-- Check the balance in cryto currency.
+- Check the balance in crypto currency.
 Check whether they have properly hedged
 - Determine parameters for risk management at configuration files (especially, max risk per transaction as the basis for position sizing)
 - Frequently check market condition and current asset position.
 Send/cancel order based on them
 - Frequently: check current position based on time (every x seconds using sleep function as well as scheduler) and events (by captured any changes taken place at balance/position using rsync)